Witiko/doctoral-thesis/defense.md

 ## System Combination Questions {#system-combination-questions}

-The next question concerns the learning-to-rank techniques that I have developed for the ARQMath 2020 and 2021 shared task evaluations.
-The question remarks that all the techniques that I have developed use rank fusion and whether it would be useful to extend them with score aggregation as well.
+The next question concerns the learning-to-rank techniques that I have developed for the ARQMath shared task evaluations.
+The question remarks that all my techniques use rank aggregation and asks whether it would be useful to extend them with score aggregation.
+The question then asks how exactly I would extend the IBC technique, which I developed for ARQMath 2020, with score aggregation.

-If we were to use score aggregation, we would need to standardize or even equalize the scores produced by different search engines, since they have different distributions, and in sparse retrieval, they are usually unbounded and depend on the lengths of the documents in the collection.
+If we were to use score aggregation, we would need to normalize the scores produced by different search engines, since they have different probability distributions, and in sparse retrieval, they are usually unbounded and depend on the lengths of the documents in the collection.
 Therefore, different score normalization would be required for community question answering collections such as ARQMath, where the average document is a short post contains hundreds of tokens at most and math understanding collection such as NTCIR-10, where the average document is a scientific article that contains thousands of tokens.
-After we have normalized the scores, we can directly use them in my IBC system instead of inverse ranks.

-Prior work shows that rank-based fusion can produce results that are competitive with score aggregation [@renda2003web; @cormack2009reciprocal] on TREC information retrieval collections and there are no experimental results on math information retrieval outside my results on the ARQMath shared task evaluations.
-Therefore, it is difficult to know whether using scores instead of ranks would improve the results, but I believe it would largely depend on the normalization function that we would use. ↷
+After we have normalized the scores, we can directly use them in my IBC technique instead of inverse ranks.

-This should answer the question as stated, but if I may, I would like to address a related concern from the first section of your report.
-You remark that although I have reported results for unsupervised rank fusion of our eight ARQMath 2021 search engines on both the ARQMath 2020 and 2021 collections, I have only reported results for supervised rank fusion of these search engines on the ARQMath 2021 collection.
-This is because the eight ARQMath 2021 search engines used one part of the relevance judgements from ARQMath 2020 for training, whereas the other part of the judgements was used to train the supervised rank fusion techniques.
-Therefore, the search engines and the supervised rank fusion techniques have collectively seen all ARQMath 2020 relevance judgements, so any results we would report would have been too optimistic.
+Prior work shows that rank-based fusion can produce results that are competitive with score aggregation [@renda2003web; @cormack2009reciprocal] on TREC information retrieval collections and there are no experimental results comparing rank-based fusion with score aggregation on math information retrieval.
+Therefore, it is difficult to know whether using scores instead of ranks would improve the results, but I believe it would largely depend on the score normalization that we would use.

 * * *